HaxeExtension/extension-admob/README.md

 		AdMob.showInterstitial(0);

 		/* NOTE:
-		showInterstitial function has two parameters you can use to controll how often you want to display the interstitial ad.
+		showInterstitial function has two parameters you can use to control how often you want to display the interstitial ad.

 		public static function showInterstitial(minInterval:Int=60, minCallsBeforeDisplay:Int=0);